Steelhead Fishing PA: Best Tips And Tactics Of Guides

 The best anglers and guides know that the float does more than just suspend your bait and let you know when a fish is biting.

-I always suggest using floats that are actually designed for steelhead fishing to ensure your fishing properly.
+I always suggest using floats that are actually designed for steelhead fishing to ensure you are fishing properly.
 Some floats just work better than others for various reasons.
 These will be the same type of floats the guides use and are the ones you should also use.

 Setting your float to about 1.2 and 1.5 times the river’s depth and then fishing it well will be most effective.